nurmohammed840/h2x/README.md

 ## h2x

-`h2x` is a Rust library that provides a wrapper around the [h2](https://github.com/hyperium/h2) crate, offering additional functionality and utility functions for working with the HTTP/2 protocol.
+`h2x` provides a wrapper around the [h2](https://github.com/hyperium/h2) crate, offering additional functionality and utility functions for working with the HTTP/2 protocol.

 It aims to simplify the usage of the `h2` crate and provide a more ergonomic API for building HTTP/2 servers.

+## Goals

+- Managing TCP connections
+- TLS

+If you only need HTTP/2 server and can't sacrifice any overhead this library is for you.

 ## Getting Started